micalexander/obi-bash/README.md

 # Obi Version 2.0

-Obi is a all-in-one tool designed to make project management, WordPress development, MySQL database backups and syncing MySQL databases between multi-environments a breeze.
+Obi is a project management tool that simplifies, WordPress development.

 ## Installation: